Lindenwold station: History

 In 2011, NJ Transit began construction of a new PATCO waiting room, Atlantic City Line shelter, a new platform entrance, and other work.
 The modifications were originally intended to be completed in 2012, but took until 2014.

 Starting in 2021, as part of PATCO's "Station Enhancements Project", Lindenwold station is in the process of being remodeled.
 Changes include the replacement of glass block windows with a curtain wall system, and a complete interior re-build, including remodeled headhouses and station platforms, backlit entrance signage, and white interior and exterior LED lighting.
 Additionally, solar panels have been installed as part of a solar farm project to provide more than half of PATCO's electricity needs at Lindenwold as well as other above ground stations.
 A side benefit will provide covered parking for patrons.

+Station layout and services

+Lindenwold station contains three tracks and two station platforms.
+The PATCO Speedline tracks and island platform is elevated on a retaining wall over the Atlantic City Line side platform and single track.
+The PATCO platform is covered and serves as the terminus of all trains coming east from 15–16th & Locust station.
+PATCO also maintains a yard east of the platform.
+All New Jersey Transit services are on the lower single side platform and single track, which contains a single shelter against the retaining wall for the PATCO tracks.
+The Atlantic City Line platform has one ticket vending machine, located in the shelter.
+Lindenwold station has a parking lot with 3,227 spaces for vehicles, much of which are covered by solar canopies in order reduce carbon emission use at the station.
+The parking lot is maintained by PATCO and is free for people to use at all times except in lot no. 2, which is accessible through FREEDOM Cards between 5:00 a.m. and 10:00 a.m.
+Bicycle racks and lockers are available for the use of bicyclists at Lindenwold station.
+The station has elevators and high-level platforms to ensure that persons with disabilities can use the station.

+New Jersey Transit operates the 554 bus route between Lindenwold and the Atlantic City Bus Terminal seven days a week, making all local Atlantic City Line stops between the two stations.
+At Lindenwold station, the 554 bus makes its stop at the PATCO station platform.
+In addition to the 554, New Jersey Transit's 403 bus (from Walter Rand Transportation Center in Camden to Turnersville) and 459 bus (Avandale Park and Ride in Sicklerville to Voorhees Town Center) both make stops at Lindenwold station.